AngleProtocol/angle-docs/governance/veANGLE/boost.md

 ### Examples

-Now that we understand how veANGLE holders get a boost on capital compared to non-holders, let’s look at how this translates into an **actual boost on rewards received.**
+Now that it is clear how veANGLE holders get a boost on capital compared to non-holders, let’s look at how this translates into an **actual boost on rewards received.**

 **Example 1:** One holder of veANGLE with a big share of the pool: